 Currently, the most accurate way to stage mesothelioma is with surgery.

-Doctors do their best to estimate the stage without surgery.
-They use imaging scans and biopsies, which are less invasive than surgery.
+Doctors do their best to determine the stage without using surgery as the metric.
+They use imaging scans, such as CT and PET scans, and biopsies to estimate stage.
+These techniques are less invasive than surgery.

-These techniques come close to estimating a patient’s true stage, but often they over- or under-stage cancer.
+These techniques come close to estimating a patient’s true stage, but often they over-stage or under-stage the cancer.
 This inaccurate staging results in patients not receiving the best treatments for their true stage.

 An improved approach to estimating stage is under development.
 Doctors are using new methods to analyze imaging scans.